Hardcover ISBN: 9781503610262

-Grace Y. Kao is Professor of Ethics and Co-director of the Center for Sexuality, Gender, and Religion at Claremont School of Theology.
-She coedited Encountering the Sacred: Feminist Reflections on Women's Lives (with Rebecca Todd Peters, 2018).
+Grace Y. Kao is Professor of Ethics and founding co-director of the Center for Sexuality, Gender, and Religion at Claremont School of Theology.
+She co-edited Encountering the Sacred: Feminist Reflections on Women's Lives (with Rebecca Todd Peters, 2018).

 "The world needs more scholars like Grace Kao.
 With thoughtful rigor and deeply human tenderness, she provides a faithful framework for understanding surrogacy.
 Her cogent, compassionate arguments illuminate a practice that is often consigned to the shadows, and her work shines with creativity, empathy, and care."

 —Jeff Chu, author of Does Jesus Really Love Me?

 "Drawing on her own experience both as a surrogate and a Christian theologian, Kao makes a powerful and rigorously argued Christian ethical case for surrogacy.
 An invaluable resource for parents, pastors, and all concerned with reproduction and its ethical implications."